minnojs/simple-minno-server/readme.md

 The easiest way to provide write access to `results` is to change the permissions to allow anyone to write to the `results` directory like so: `chmod 777 results`.
 However, this solution is **NOT** secure.

-Therefore, it is recommended that you set the ownershop of `results` to the apache user.
+Therefore, it is recommended that you set the ownership of `results` to the apache user.
 How?
 This can usually be done by running the command `sudo chown www-data:www-data results` (www-data is apache's most common user group, some installation will use a different group and the command must be updated accordingly).